 We often hear about the importance of having healthy gut bacteria – but what does that mean?
-Unfortunately, it’s impossible to list of the exact types of bacteria you want in your gut and in what proportions.
+Unfortunately, it’s impossible to list the exact types of bacteria you want in your gut and in what proportions.
 Research looking at this issue is still in its early stages.
 As of yet, researchers don’t know precisely how much of each type of gut bacteria you need for optimal health.

 What current research shows is a more diverse population of gut microbes is better.
 Studies show people with a variety of different types of gut bacteria are at lower risk for health problems relative to those who a less diverse microbiome.
 So, from what we know now, diversity creates the most healthful gut environment.

-Interestingly, a diverse microbiome is not only linked with better health but a healthier body weight.
+Interestingly, a diverse microbiome is not only linked with better health but healthier body weight.
 According to research, obese folks have a less diverse population of gut bacteria relative to normal weight folks.